AlfredoRamos/pdodb/README.md

 ```

 ## Demo
-Go to "demo" directory for a working example.
+See "example" directory for a working example.